MahanBalooei/eukaryotic-signal-peptide-prediction/README.md

 # LB2_project_Group_7
 ## Project Overview: Eukaryotic Signal Peptide Dataset Collection
-This project focuses on curating a high-quality, balanced dataset for signal peptide (SP) prediction in eukaryotic proteins.
-By leveraging UniProt data, we collect preliminary positive and negative examples based on strict experimental evidence criteria.
+This project focuses on creating a high-quality, balanced dataset for signal peptide (SP) prediction in eukaryotic proteins.
+By optimizing UniProt data, we collect preliminary positive and negative examples based on strict experimental evidence criteria.
 The resulting datasets are formatted for downstream machine learning applications in bioinformatics.

 # "The summarize table of dataset for analysis"